Perturbation of gut microbiota plays an important role in micro/nanoplastics-induced gut barrier dysfunction†

-The widespread of microplastics (MPLs) and nanoplastics (NPLs), collectively abbreviated as M/NPLs, has markedly affected the ecosystem and become a global threat to human health.
-Multiple investigations have shown that chronic ingestion of M/NPLs injures gut barrier function but the mechanism remains unclear.
-Herein, this research investigated toxic effects of pristine polystyrene (PS) M/NPLs, negatively charged carboxylated polystyrene M/NPLs (PS-COOH), and positively charged aminated polystyrene M/NPLs (PS-NH2) with two sizes (70 nm and 5 μm in diameter) in mice.
-Gavage of these PS M/NPLs for 28 days caused obvious injuries to gut tract, leading to decreased expression of tight junction proteins.
-The toxicity of the M/NPLs ranked as PS-NH2 > PS-COOH > pristine PS.
+The widespread occurrence of microplastics (MPLs) and nanoplastics (NPLs), collectively abbreviated as M/NPLs, has markedly affected the ecosystem and has become a global threat to human health.
+Multiple investigations have shown that the chronic ingestion of M/NPLs negatively affects gut barrier function but the mechanism remains unclear.
+Herein, this research has investigated the toxic effects of pristine polystyrene (PS) M/NPLs, negatively charged carboxylated polystyrene M/NPLs (PS-COOH) and positively charged aminated polystyrene M/NPLs (PS-NH2) of two sizes (70 nm and 5 μm in diameter) in mice.
+Gavage of these PS M/NPLs for 28 days caused obvious injuries to the gut tract, leading to the decreased expression of tight junction proteins.
+The toxicity of the M/NPLs was ranked as PS-NH2 > PS-COOH > pristine PS.
 Oral administration of these M/NPLs resulted in marked gut microbiota dysbiosis.
-The M/NPLs-enriched genera generally contained opportunistic pathogens which are accompanies deteriorated intestinal barrier function, while most M/NPLs-decreased bacteria were beneficial microbes with known tight junction-promoting functions, implicating an important indirect toxic effect of gut microbiota dysbiosis in M/NPLs -induced gut barrier dysfunction.
-In conclusion, the research highlights the importance of gut microbiota in the toxicity of M/NPLs exposure on gut barrier function, providing novel insights into the adverse effects of M/NPLs exposure on human health.
+The M/NPLs-enriched genera generally contained opportunistic pathogens which are accompanied by a deteriorated intestinal barrier function, while most M/NPLs-decreased bacteria were beneficial microbes with known tight junction-promoting functions, implicating an important indirect toxic effect of gut microbiota dysbiosis in M/NPLs-induced gut barrier dysfunction.
+In conclusion, this research highlights the importance of gut microbiota in the toxicity of M/NPLs exposure on gut barrier function, providing novel insights into the adverse effects of M/NPLs exposure on human health.

 - This article is part of the themed collection: 2021 Nanoscale HOT Article Collection